-Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 5.01 Delivering on efficient and effective project management and accountable corporate performance City Manager's Office Complete the functional realignment of the City Manager's office 2019 Q4 Report approved at Council in September 2019 5.02 Ensuring efficient, effective and economical service delivery City Manager's Office Initiate a corporate-wide service review program 2019 Q4 Provincial Audit and Accountability review in leaf collection, corporate fleet, winter maintenance, and pre-building permit development approval process service delivery functions completed on Nov 30th 2019.
-The Feasibility assessment of recommendations is in progress.
-Design and development of corporate-wide service review program to start in Q4 2020.
-If additional provincial Audit and Accountability funds become available prior to the design of the program, service reviews will be identified and the process will assist in informing the program requirements.
-5.03 (\$\$) Ensuring that strategic initiatives and corporate projects are resourced and sustained Deliver on time, on budget and achieve realized benefits for major corporate technology projects 2019 Q4 Corporate project updates contained in 5.031, 5.032, 5.033, 5.034, 5.035
+Initiative # Current Status Key Actions Target Date \ Revised Date Initiative Comments 5.01 Delivering on efficient and effective project management and accountable corporate performance City Manager's Office Complete the functional realignment of the City Manager's office 2019 Q4 Report approved at Coul ncil in September 2019 5.02 Ensuring efficient, effective and economical service delivery City Manager's Office Initiate a corporate-wide service review program 2019 Q4 and pre-building permit of Nov 30th 2019.
+The Feat development of corporate provincial Audit and According ountability review in leaf collection, corporate fleet, winter maintenance, development approval process service delivery functions completed on sibility assessment of recommendations is in progress.
+Design and e-wide service review program to start in Q4 2020.
+If additional ountability funds become available prior to the design of the program, dentified and the process will assist in informing the program 5.03 Ensuring that strategic initiatives and corporate projects are resourced and sustained City Manager's Office Deliver on time, on budget and achieve realized benefits for major corporate technology projects 2019 Q4 2023 Q4 Corporate project update es contained in 5.031, 5.032, 5.033, 5.034, 5.035